chefinDan/TTT-Language-Interpreter/README.md

   runBadDemo5

 The expected output is:
-  AssignIdx: Out of Bounds
-  Valid (I 0)
+  Array index: 10 out of bounds

 #### baddemo6
 This program produces two different errors.
 First it attempts to call a undefined function, and then assigns the value of the undefined function to a variable.